MaxLeap/Docs/en/UserManual/Guide/Marketing.md

 # Marketing
 ##Introduction
-###What is Leap Cloud Marketing
+###What is MaxLeap Marketing

-Marketing is a promotion and message issuance service provided by Leap Cloud.
+Marketing is a promotion and message issuance service provided by MaxLeap.
 There are two marketing types for you to choose: Push Notification and In-app Message.
 You can send Push Notifications to a certain group of people and show specific messages to a segment with In-app Message.
 You can even set the jump on user's click.
 The creation, settings and sending are all done in Console.

-###Why is Leap Cloud Marketing Necessary
+###Why is MaxLeap Marketing Necessary
-With data from Analytics and Segment provided by Leap Cloud Users, you can make and implement marketing strategies with high efficiency.
-The advantages of Leap Cloud Marketing can be summarized as follows:
+With data from Analytics and Segment provided by MaxLeap Users, you can make and implement marketing strategies with high efficiency.
+The advantages of MaxLeap Marketing can be summarized as follows:

 * **Improve Penetrance: **Issue marketing campaign at any time to improve the user engagement and penetrance
 * **Ensure the user experience: **More targeted to send messages to certain Segment
 * **Dynamic Content Management: **The content of Push Notifications and In-app Messages can be modified and updated in real time in Console.

-**If you want to learn more about Leap Cloud Marketing Service SDK, please check [iOS Guide － Marketing](LC_DOCS_GUIDE_LINK_PLACEHOLDER_IOS#MARKETING_EN) or [Android Guide － Marketing](LC_DOCS_GUIDE_LINK_PLACEHOLDER_ANDROID#MARKETING_EN) for more details.**
+**If you want to learn more about MaxLeap Marketing Service SDK, please check [iOS Guide － Marketing](ML_DOCS_GUIDE_LINK_PLACEHOLDER_IOS#MARKETING_EN) or [Android Guide － Marketing](ML_DOCS_GUIDE_LINK_PLACEHOLDER_ANDROID#MARKETING_EN) for more details.**
 ##Marketing Campaign List

 In Marketing Campaign list, you can check all campaign（including**In-app Messages**and**Push Notifications**）details of an app: